Master of Fine Arts |

 BUS 503: Intercultural Management - This course is designed to introduce students to

-HIS 501: European History: 1870-1918 - This course examines the major social, economic, political and diplomatic developments in European history during the so-called long nineteenth century, meaning the period from 1789 (the start of the French Revolution) to 1918 (the end of the "Great War," World War One).
+HIS 501: European History: 1870-1918 - This course examines the major social, economic, political, and diplomatic developments in European history during the so-called long nineteenth century, meaning the period from 1789 (the start of the French Revolution) to1918 (the end of the "Great War," World War One).
 This course will cover the period 1789-1918.
-It will concentrate primarily on the historical experience of France, Germany, Britain, Italy, the Ottoman Empire
+It will concentrate primarily on the historical experience of France, Germany, Britain, Italy, the Ottoman Empire and Russia with occasional attention paid to other European nations.
+The course attempts to balance political, social, and cultural history.
+The different topics will be covered based on the study of text extracts, maps, and pictures, paintings, cartoons, etc.

 PHI/POL 512: Political Ethics - From the perspective of selected topical issues of politics and society, students will be encouraged to develop an enhanced critical awareness of how major political and social thinkers in the past have treated the relationship between individual and society.
 The course will thus include the study of prominent texts in moral and political philosophy (from Plato and Aristotle to authors of the twentieth century), but it will also aim directly to improve students’ analytical skills for understanding conflicts that commonly arise in the practice of citizenship, while also helping them to develop a finer appreciation the significance of social change and of cultural diversity, in an emergent global society.